fornitsumfornis/Workaround-For-When-the-NTP-Port-is-Blocked/README.md

 Sometimes the NTP port can be blocked (such as at Universities).
 This script(s) allows the raspberry pi to still have the correct time without going through the NTP port.

 ## Distributions Supported
-If your distribution has an /etc/rc.local file then it should work
+If your distribution has an /etc/rc.local file then it should install correctly.

 ## Dependencies